Zika fever: Epidemiology

 By using phylogenetic analysis of Asian strains, it was estimated that Zika virus had moved to Southeast Asia by 1945.
 In 1977–1978, Zika virus infection was described as a cause of fever in Indonesia.
 Before 2007, there were only 13 reported natural infections with Zika virus, all with a mild, self-limited febrile illness.
 As of July 2019, evidence of local transmission from mosquitoes to humans has been reported in a total of 87 countries from four of six WHO Regions; African, Americas, South-East Asia and Western Pacific.

+Since the previous epidemiological update in 2019, Kenya and India have been added to the list of countries with confirmed local Zika virus transmission.

 Yap Islands

 The first major outbreak, with 185 confirmed cases, was reported in 2007 in the Yap Islands of the Federated States of Micronesia.
-A total of 108 cases were confirmed by PCR or serology and 72 additional cases were suspected.
+A total of 108 cases were confirmed by PCR or serology, and 72 additional cases were suspected.
 The most common symptoms were rash, fever, arthralgia, and conjunctivitis, and no deaths were reported.
-The mosquito Aedes hensilli, which was the predominant species identified in Yap during the outbreak, was probably the main vector of transmission.
-While the way of introduction of the virus on Yap Island remains uncertain, it is likely to have happened through introduction of infected mosquitoes or a human infected with a strain related to those in Southeast Asia.
+The mosquito Aedes hensilli, which was the predominant species identified in Yap during the outbreak, was probably the main transmission vector.
+While the way of introduction of the virus on Yap Island remains uncertain, it is likely to have happened through the introduction of infected mosquitoes or a human infected with a strain related to those in Southeast Asia.
 This was also the first time Zika fever had been reported outside Africa and Asia.
 Before the Yap Island outbreak, only 14 human cases had ever been reported.

 Oceania

-In 2013–2014, several outbreaks of Zika were reported in French Polynesia, New Caledonia, Easter Island and the Cook Islands.
+In 2013–2014, several outbreaks of Zika were reported in French Polynesia, New Caledonia, Easter Island, and the Cook Islands.
 The source of the virus was thought to be an independent introduction of the virus from Southeast Asia, unrelated to the Yap Islands outbreak.